 Torpedo Bay Navy Museum

 In one room of the museum, they have naval uniforms which kids can try on.
 Nearby is a replica of a bunk room on a ship.
 This gives kids a chance to see exactly what it is like to live, eat, and sleep on a naval ship.

-This is a great little place to spend a few hours, especially if your kids are into ships or military history.
-There are several model ships and kids can try on navy uniforms.
-My son loved his time exploring this museum.
-There is even a cafe which serves wonderful ice cream!
+This is a great little hidden gem of a place to spend a few hours, especially if your kids are into ships or military history.
+Your kids will really enjoy all of the model ships on display and trying on the navy uniforms.
 A visit to the Navy Museum during your trip to Auckland is well worth the time for your future sailors!
-Happy travels!

 For more help planning your family vacation to New Zealand, see our ultimate guide to New Zealand, New Zealand road trip, Te Papa, Mama Brown’s, things to do with kids on New Zealand’s North Island, Waitomo Glowworm Caves, Auckland Aquarium, and mistakes to avoid in New Zealand.